 Guide pay rates are based on an hourly rate that is provided along with contracts/offer letters and handbooks at the start of each season.
-Hourly rates are individual to each guide.
+Hourly rates are individual to each guide and start at $12 an hour.
 Guides will be paid on a bi-weekly basis.
 Trek Travel will consider pay increases on an annual basis based on several factors.
 More information regarding pay will be provided throughout the interview process and within the contract and handbook.
 In addition to their regular rate of pay, it is customary for Guides to receive gratuities directly from guests.
-Each guest is encouraged to tip 7.5-10% of the trip cost.
+Each guest is encouraged to tip an average of $40-50 per day.

 Guide earnings depend heavily on the number of trips guided and the amount and type of work performed on each trip.
 Guides with more availability have a better chance of being scheduled for more work and therefore have a greater chance of earning more income.
 On average, a full-time Guide will work 10-20 trips (or 100-200) days per peak season (April-October).
 In most cases, for every 2-3 weeks working, a guide will have 1 week off.
 Full time guides tend to have priority with scheduled trips since they have full time availability; whereas, part-time guides have scheduled work depending on availability, location and other factors.

 In addition to guiding trips, Guides will have the opportunity to perform other paid services, including, but not limited to: